General association principles#

 -

-A good way to remember these seven features is to think of association as EESSOCCiation.
-Each of the first seven letters stands for one of these features—Emotions, Exaggeration, Senses, Situations, Objects, Categorization and Combinations.
+A handy way to remember the seven is EESSOCCiation — the first seven letters stand for Emotions, Exaggeration, Senses, Situations, Objects, Categorisation and Combinations.

 Steps to create an association, with an example#